alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 You will need enough GoerliETH to pay the fast fee for your incoming transaction on the Goerli Testnet (and send it to the Alephium Testnet).

-You can get 0.2 GoerliETH/day (It requires a subscription) here: <a href="https://goerlifaucet.com/" class="markup--anchor markup--p-anchor" data-href="https://goerlifaucet.com/" rel="noopener" target="_blank">https://goerlifaucet.com/</a>
+You can get 0.2 GoerliETH/day (It requires a subscription) here: <a href="https://goerlifaucet.com/" data-href="https://goerlifaucet.com/">https://goerlifaucet.com/</a>

-<a href="https://faucet.quicknode.com/ethereum/goerli" class="markup--anchor markup--p-anchor" data-href="https://faucet.quicknode.com/ethereum/goerli" rel="noopener" target="_blank">https://faucet.quicknode.com/ethereum/goerli</a> is another option (no subscription), but not as reliable and fast as the previous one.
+<a href="https://faucet.quicknode.com/ethereum/goerli" data-href="https://faucet.quicknode.com/ethereum/goerli">https://faucet.quicknode.com/ethereum/goerli</a> is another option (no subscription), but not as reliable and fast as the previous one.
 It provides 0.005 GoerliETH/day.

 After receiving the ETH Goerli tokens, your Metamask wallet will be able to pay the transaction fee for the bridge of the target chain.